superlinked/VectorHub/docs/use_cases/personalized_search.md

 ## How can I personalize my search (using a vector database)?

-Let's illustrate in a simple code snippet how we might personalize a query – by adding a user preference vector:
+Let's illustrate, in a simple code snippet, how we might personalize a query – by adding a user preference vector:

 ```python
 from transformers import BertTokenizer, BertModel